77experience/Interactive-dashboard/README.md

-# Dash Natural Gas Well Production
+# Interactive dashboard for computer tasks

 This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).